-- Designing brands with brand personality, i.e. characteristics, beliefs and behaviours enhances stand-out.
+- Design brands with brand personality, i.e. characteristics, beliefs and behaviours to enhance ‘stand-out’.

 - In a world awash with corporate grey, a rich and clear personality, injects colour and breathes life into brands.
-Executed effectively this maximises impact, engages and forges a strong emotional connection with customers.
+Executed effectively this maximises impact and engages.
+It also fuels a strong emotional connection with customers.

-- When problems occur or disasters strike, as are prone happen in the service industry, a self-deprecating or humourous personality can defuse issues and provide a stress release or antidote.
+- When problems occur or disasters strike, as often happens in the service industry, a self-deprecating or humourous personality defuses issues and also a stress release.

-- A humourous brand message and personality is entertaining.
-In turn this creates a talking point and encourages sharing via social media and email.
+- A humourous brand message and personality entertains.
+It also creates a talking point and inspires social media and email sharing.

 - And leave readers to question whether or not this is an April Fool’s joke ….